Not my ADC 2024 talk

 The measurement of symmetry of pulse waveforms of this kind is called the duty cycle.
 For example, a square wave has high and low states of equal length, so a 50% duty cycle.

-80 microseconds, the longest pulse width used in Star Tip 2, is a very low duty cycle: it’s less than three audio samples at 44.1kHz, and in the order of 1–2% for the frequencies played here.
+80 microseconds, the longest pulse width used in Star Tip 2, is a very low duty cycle: it’s less than four audio samples at 44.1kHz, and in the order of 1–2% for the frequencies played here.
 Low-duty pulse width modulation (PWM) of this kind is the most frequent hack used to give the effect of multiple channels on a ZX Spectrum.

 There are many reasons why.
 Most importantly, it is simple to program, as shown here.
 You can add extra channels and just ignore existing ones, because the active part of each wave is tiny and seldom interacts with its companions.
 Better still, you can provide the illusion of the volume changing by exploiting the rise time of the loudspeaker and electronics.
 In theory, all a one-bit speaker can do is change between two positions, but making the pulse width narrower than about 60 microseconds starts to send the speaker back before it has had time to make a full excursion, so the output for that channel gets quieter.